SingularisArt/DownloadCleaner/README.md

 * Videos
 * Zips
 <br>

+< NOTE: You must change the directory to your downloads folder, not mine><br>

 It uses the extensions file to check where to put the file/folder<br>
 |MP4  |MP3  |IMAGES  |DOCUMENTS  |ZIPS  |
 |--------------------------------------